Core Stability Deficiency

 - Automatically turn off when you experience back pain.

-- Relieve back pain when working properly.
+- Relieve back pain when working correctly.

 - Increase your power output.